Cloning of human body parts for transplant surgery

 In fact it is just an experiment to see if cells can be encouraged to grow on a preformed structure.
 Admittedly the mouse is a rather strange hairless variety, but would you like an ear covered with mouse hair?

-This graph shows the difference between the need for transplant organs and the supply from deceased donors in the UK for the last 10 years.
+This graph shows the difference between the need for transplant organs and the supply from deceased donors in the UK from 1997-2007.

 Some questions about this information